dhee-tree/majesticQuiz/README.md

 - I stored the data in a csv file and used management commands to load the data into the database.
 - I used the django ORM to query the data and used the plotly library to visualise the data.
 - The database is a postgres database hosted on my private server.
+- I also added an upload feature that allows users to upload their own data and visualise it.
+- Users can download a sample csv file to see the format of the data that can be uploaded.
+- The application does not accept any other file format other than csv, or a csv file that does not have exactly 2 columns.

 ## Technologies used